ampl/ampl.github.io/docs/source/solver_options/x-gurobi_options.md

       node and you want to use the same cluster for the distributed workers.

       You can provide a comma-separated list of machines for added robustness.

-tech:writeprob (writeprob, exportfile)
-      Specifies the name of a file where to export the model before solving it.
-This file name can have extension ".lp", ".mps", etc. Default = "" (don't export the model).

 ```